 3. Nerve Blocks and Epidural Injections

 These methods involve injecting anesthetic or steroids directly into or near nerves to block pain signals.
-They are effective for localized pain relief.
+They are effective for localized pain relief and can last weeks to months.

 4. Surgery